microsoft/code-with-engineering-playbook/agile-development/team-agreements/team-manifesto/readme.md

 A few important points about the team manifesto

 - The team manifesto is built by the team itself
-- It can include any technical or behavioural agility topics as soon as team find it relevant
+- It can include any technical or behavioral agility topics that the team finds relevant
 - It aims to give a common understanding about the desired expertise, practices and/or behaviors within the team
 - Based on the needs of the team and retrospective results, it can be modified during the engagement.

-In Microsoft, we have certain standards to build high quality and well-crafted software as well as to give comfortable/transparent environment to each team member for helping them to reach their highest potential.
+In CSE, we aim for quality over quantity, and well-crafted software as well as to a comfortable/transparent environment where each team member can reach their highest potential.

-The difference of team manifesto from other comprehensive set of standards/practices documents is, it is used to give a short summary of the upcoming way of working and practices to prepare a base before deep dive starts with open discussion environment in an ice-breaker way.
+The difference between the team manifesto and other team documents is that it is used to give a short summary of expectations around the technical way of working and supported mindset in the team, before code-with sprints starts.

 Below, you can find some including, but not limited, topics many teams touch during engagements,